Web 3: A Path Forward

 A Way Forward

-Throughout this deep dive series, advancements in technology and culture have been viewed through the lens of the Strauss-Howe Generational Theory which details a recurring cycle of generations that introduce archetypes who possess behavioral traits associated with the time period in which they grew up.
+Throughout this deep dive series, different eras of the internet have been viewed through the lens of the Strauss-Howe Generational Theory, which details a recurring cycle of archetypal generations.

-The surrounding context of the respective upbringings of these generations directly influences how they view the world and how they behave as adults.
+These archetypes possess behavioral traits associated with the time period in which they grew up as the surrounding context and coming of age of these generations directly influence how they view the world and behave as adults.

 Assets & Valuations

-Artists are growing up during a time period in which asset valuations around the world are at unprecedented levels.
-This is usually the case as global GDP grows, but the rate of change in regards to the rise in asset prices has never been this parabolic.
+Artists are growing up during a period in which asset valuations worldwide are at unprecedented levels.
+This is usually the case as global GDP grows, but the rate of change in the rise of asset prices has never been this parabolic.
 From a traditional economic standpoint, the fact that interest rates have been declining for multiple decades is also a sign of a fragile global economy.

 Decentralizing control and building new assets is one method of working around the present system.
-The crypto industry has introduced more innovation and financial products than most people can keep up with and these assets are serving entirely new use cases and don’t fit the molds that traditional finance has come up with.
+The crypto industry has introduced more innovation and financial products than most people can keep up with, and these assets serve entirely new use cases.
+They don’t fit the molds that traditional finance has come up with.

 “Tokens are not securities in the same way that YouTube is not Television.”

-Some tokens may have qualities that mimic securities but they also have new qualities that have not been defined by any regulatory frameworks.
-These qualities are effectively enabling users to own the networks they are a part of.
+Some tokens may have qualities that mimic securities, but they also have new attributes that regulatory frameworks have not defined.
+These qualities effectively enable users to own the networks they are a part of.

 User Owned Networks